 Leaving the station, the local tourist information center, with its own drilling station, welcomed us.
 In addition, it hosted a free foot spa and what I would describe as an outdoor onsen hotpot.
 It is here that we were first introduced to the local cuisine with an onsen tamago, a traditional Japanese slow-cooked egg.
 Low temperature of the hot spring waters gently heats it.
 Typically, the process takes 30 to 40 minutes at a temperature of approximately 70 °c.
 However, the hot spring waters of Atagawa-Izu are hotter than usual.
 As a result, it only took 15 minutes.

 After a busy morning of tatami building and sightseeing, we were ready for lunch.
 We arrived at Yama Momo Chaya and were immediately transported back in time, entering through Shooji sliding doors to a room lined with the same tatami that we had just spent hours learning about and making, this was a teahouse steeped in tradition.

-Traditional covers made with Isuga straw were available, what begins as a light green colour, slowly over time morphs into the yellow that many may be accustomed to seeing on the floors of traditional ryokans.
-We then selected our colourful fabrics, heri, to decorate the edges of our tatami and carefully attached them, making ever so sure to align them correctly; it was during this moment you can appreciate and understand the time and craft that has gone into this art form over the centuries.
-What at first glance may appear as a simple floor mat takes careful and deliberate focus to successfully craft, and while we were shown that machines can now create the tatami much faster, it was nice to experience a craft that for centuries was solely crafted by hand.
+Traditional covers made with Isuga straw were available.
+What begins as a light green colour, slowly over time morphs into the recognizable yellow mats on the floors of traditional ryokans.
+We then selected our colourful fabrics, heri, to decorate the edges of our tatami and carefully attached them.
+Ever so sure to align them correctly, you can appreciate and understand the time and craft that has gone into this art form over the centuries.
+What at first glance may appear as a simple floor mat takes careful and deliberate focus to successfully craft.
+And while we were shown that machines can now create the tatami much faster, it was nice to experience a craft that for centuries was solely crafted by hand.

 Ninja Reporter : Luke